 FSBO sellers lack professional errors and omissions insurance, creating 100% personal liability exposure

-For Sale By Owner sellers in California operate under one of the nation’s strictest residential disclosure frameworks.
+For Sale By Owner sellers in Arizona operate under one of the nation’s strictest residential disclosure frameworks.
 Understanding these complex legal requirements can mean the difference between a successful transaction and devastating personal liability that far exceeds any commission savings.

-California imposes identical disclosure obligations on FSBO sellers as those using traditional real estate agents.
+Arizona imposes identical disclosure obligations on FSBO sellers as those using traditional real estate agents.
 The choice to sell independently does not reduce, modify, or eliminate any legal duty to disclose property conditions.
 This bears critical emphasis: FSBO sellers retain 100% personal liability without the errors and omissions insurance protection that agents carry, with coverage amounts varying from $500,000 to $2 million or more depending on the policy.

 Courts consistently hold that disclosure duties are “non-delegable,” meaning sellers cannot transfer liability to others regardless of contractual arrangements.
 Even when hiring attorneys, escrow officers, or limited-service brokers, the seller remains personally liable for disclosure accuracy and completeness.
 This creates heightened exposure for FSBO sellers who lack the professional oversight and safety net that traditional representation provides.

-Understanding California’s Dual Disclosure System Requirements
+Understanding Arizona’s Dual Disclosure System Requirements

-California operates a unique “dual disclosure duty system” that requires sellers to satisfy two independent legal tracks.
+Arizona operates a unique “dual disclosure duty system” that requires sellers to satisfy two independent legal tracks.
 Both must be met completely – compliance with one does not satisfy the other.

 Statutory Obligations: Transfer Disclosure Statement and Natural Hazard Disclosure